openfoodfacts/robotoff/doc/how-to-guides/deployment/dev-install.md

     First we have extracted the zip file.
 Next we copy the dump in our running MongoDB service in Robotoff `robotoff_mongodb_1`.
 Lastly, we restore the dump from Robotoff's service to `mongodb` container.

-    The MongoDB configuration is now compelete.
+    The MongoDB configuration is now complete.

     You can now work with Robotoff seamlessly.